mshash8/movie-chatbot-rilla/README.md

 # Movie Chatbot Rilla

 ## Overview
-Movie Chatbot Rilla is a sophisticated chatbot powered by Python, LangChain, Neo4j, and the GPT model from OpenAI.
+Movie Chatbot Rilla is a chatbot powered by Python, LangChain, Neo4j, and the GPT model from OpenAI.
 It's designed to answer a variety of questions related to movies, including details about actors, directors, and producers.
-This solution leverages the graph database capabilities of Neo4j to store and retrieve complex relationships between entities in the film industry, and integrates the conversational intelligence of GPT to provide engaging and informative responses.
+This solution leverages the graph database capabilities of Neo4j to store and retrieve complex relationships between entities like movies and persons, and integrates the conversational intelligence of GPT to provide engaging and informative responses.

 ## Project Structure
 The project is organized as follows: